 “Please don’t talk like that.”

 “All these years I spent working, I only did that so I could see my boy do good in his life.
-So, I’m happy for you, son and now, if it means to watch you from afar, then I suppose I’ll do that, I’ll clap for you from the stands.”
+So, I’m happy for you and now, if it means to watch you from afar, then I suppose I’ll do that, I’ll clap for you from the stands.”

 He stood up, towering over Junior, “you do what you think is best, after all, you’re the man of the house now, right?”

 Junior looked down, staring at his father’s strong legs and feeling the weight of his father’s touch as he lightly patted him on the cheek.
 His father picked up the coffee mug and carried it with the empty bowl to the sink.
-He poured out the coffee, which was cold now, into the sink and rinsed out the cup before cleaning the bowl as well.
+He poured out the coffee into the sink and rinsed out the cup before cleaning the bowl as well.
 He left both the cup and bowl to dry beside the other mug.

-He seemed to be waiting for Junior to say something, perhaps apologize, to take back what he had said, thank him for the promotion but Junior stayed silent, his voice caught in his throat.
+He seemed to be waiting for Junior to say something, perhaps apologize, to take back what he had said, thank him for the promotion but Junior stayed silent, his voice not allowed to speak.

 “Well you must be a busy man these days,” his father said, “I shouldn’t keep you away from your bride much longer.”
 He started for the door and Junior stood up without a word and followed his father’s strides.